The triangulation complexity of fibred 3-manifolds

 Note that isotopy moves along edge and face compression discs move a surface through an incoherent $I$-bundle.
 Similarly, an annular simplification occurs in an incoherent $I$-bundle.
 The following proposition shows that these are essentially the only moves needed to reduce a surface.

-\begin{proposition}[Incoherent is trivial or $I$-bundle over disc or annulus] Let $\calH$ be a handle structure for $S \times [0,1]$ where $S$ is a closed orientable surface.
+\begin{proposition}[Incoherent is boundary-trivial or $I$-bundle over disc or annulus] Let $\calH$ be a handle structure for $S \times [0,1]$ where $S$ is a closed orientable surface.
 Let $\calB$ be a maximal generalised parallelity bundle for $S \times [0,1]$.
 Let $B$ be an incoherent component of $\calB$.
 Then $B$ is either boundary-trivial or an $I$-bundle over a disc or an annulus. \end{proposition}

 \begin{proof} Suppose that $B$ is neither boundary-trivial nor an $I$-bundle over a disc.
 By \refthm{IncompressibleHorizontalBoundary}, the horizontal and vertical boundaries of $B$ are incompressible.
 Any vertical boundary component $A$ of $B$ is an incompressible annulus properly embedded in $S \times [0,1]$ with $\partial A$ lying in $S \times \{ 0 \}$, say.
 Hence, it is parallel to an annulus in $S \times \{ 0 \}$.
 It cannot be the case that, for every vertical boundary component of $B$, the product region between it and the corresponding annulus in $S \times \{ 0 \}$ has interior disjoint from $B$.
 Hence, there is some vertical boundary component $A$ with the property that the product region between $A$ and the annulus in $S\times \{ 0 \}$ contains $B$.